GuessWhatGame/clevr/README.md

 Temporary results:
 -------------------------
-FiLM: ~94-95% accuracy on val
+FiLM: ~96% accuracy on val
-Please note that this score are lower that the pytorch version.
+Please note that this score is a bit lower that the pytorch version.
-We are still finetuning the hyperparameters on tensorflow as there is unfortunately not a clear bijection between both frameworks. (especially for weight decay)
+We assume that this difference is mainly due to numerical stability.

 CBN: to come